owainkenwayucl/gepy/README.md

 >>>
 ```

+There's also now a submodule called `executor` which is starting to provide Grid Engine functionality, specifically, it can get a list of jobs from `qstat`, and submit the job scripts created by the script creation code.

 ## MSc Project

 In the summer of 2021, Bowen Zheng, a CDT MSc student completed an MSc project, supervised by me, exploring this idea.
 You can see his code and efforts here: https://github.com/SC2020-zbw/MSc_project